raquelmrti/itacademy-vue/README.md

 Make the features section.
 The truth is I struggled a lot with this part, as I found customizing bootstrap components very troublesome at times.
 But in the end I think I did a decent job!

+Also, I found out this exercise is a challenge from Frontend Mentor, so I took some missing text content from there (the text for the Speedy Searching and Easy Sharing tabs.)

 ##### ✅ Finished: 28/12/2022

+**— Exercise 3**

+Make the download section.

+##### ✅ Finished: 03/01/2023

 </details>